 Can a Snake Choke on a Mouse?

-The glottis is an exceptionally useful organ.
-When the snake’s mouth is closed, it is moved up through the mouth and sits against the nostrils.
-This allows the snake to breathe more efficiently.
+When the snake’s mouth is closed, the glottis is moved up through the mouth and sits against the nostrils.
+This allows the snake to breathe.

-If the prey is stuck fast and won’t come out for days, then this would put pressure on the snake’s respiratory system.
-In this scenario, it may eventually choke because it isn’t getting enough oxygen.
+If the prey is stuck fast and won’t come out for many days, then this would put pressure on the snake’s respiratory system.
+It may eventually choke because it isn’t getting enough oxygen.

 What to Do If a Snake Can’t Swallow Prey

-If you leave your snake to its own devices for a while, the prey will be swallowed and it will gradually move down along its body.
-Once in its stomach, it will have no problem digesting it.
+If you leave your snake to its own devices for a while, the prey will usually be swallowed and it will gradually move down its body.
+Once in its stomach, the snake will have no problem digesting the mouse.